Cambridge District Scout Archive

-Following the decision not to publish a second edition, the costs had not been recouped, a newsletter, the Scout Gazette, for smaller regular circulation was started.
-First issued in June 1922 under the editorship of H Mallett no known copies remain.
+A newsletter, the Scout Gazette, for smaller regular circulation was first issued in June 1922 under the editorship of H Mallett.
+No known copies remain.
 It was apparently initially intended for Scout officials and troops but later open to all subscribers.
 A third edition was published in November 1922.
 To save costs it was delivered by cycling Scouts.
 H Mallett was the editor as District Secretary.

 In 1935 the District Gazette was published Vol. 1 Nos.1 – 4 1935 -6